-The SfAR Configurator is a software which is designed to set the communication module registers over Modbus network as well as to read and write the current value of other registers of the module.
+The SfAR Configurator is the type of software, which is designed to set the communication module registers over Modbus network as well as to read and write the current value of other registers of the module.
 It is a convenient way to test the system as well as to observe real-time changes in the registers.

-Communication with the module is done via a USB cable.
+Communication with the module is via the USB cable.
 The module does not require any drivers.